open-contracting/kingfisher-summarize/docs/querying-data.rst

 .. code-block:: sql

-  select
+  SELECT
     *
-  from
+  FROM
     field_counts
-  where
+  WHERE
-    path in ('tender/value/amount', 'tender/procurementMethod')
+    path IN ('tender/value/amount', 'tender/procurementMethod');